As an Amazon Associate we earn from qualifying purchases.

 In the world of lingerie, however, the term full figured focuses more on the size of the bust or chest area.
 This definition disregards any specific body shape just means that the breasts are larger than average.

 It’s not a matter of how much body fat you have or where it is in other parts of your body.
-Rather, it’s about the size of your actual breasts that will determine if you’ll fit a full figured bra or not.
+Rather, it’s the size of your actual breasts that will determine if you’ll fit a full figured bra or not.

 All you need to know is that the minimum is a D. You can be the thinnest girl in the world and still fit a full figured bra if you have breasts that require nothing smaller than a D cup.

 Before, cup sizes mostly ranged from A to D – the former being the smallest and D the largest.
 A DD was considered pretty big, but breast sizes have increased significantly over the last 50 years and they continue to increase.

-The cup sizes follow this trajectory, and have also expanded to large extremes.
-The largest we've seen some brands offer reach a K. Between D and K you’ll find other double and triple sizes for each.
+The cup sizes follow this trajectory and have also expanded to large extremes.
+The largest I’ve seen some brands offer reach a K. Between D and K you’ll find other double and triple sizes for each.

 They can all be classified as full figured.
 Full figured women also often look at bras that solve their specific problems, such as a highly rated minimizer bra to provide a little more support and slimming features.

 Being curvy sure sounds similar to having a full figure.
 However, they can also mean different things in the broad, wide world of fashion.
-We've distinguished full figured as having the weight equally distributed all over the body.
+I’ve distinguished full figured as having the weight equally distributed all over the body.

 Curvy is the opposite as it focuses weight and fat on certain body parts, thus creating curves.
 It can also be associated with having an hourglass figure.

 An hourglass shape is almost similar to a full figure with one exception: a narrower waist.
 It is where the curve is most prominent, and where the term is taken from.

-Another term curvy and full figure gets interchanged with often is plus size.
+Another term for curvy and full figure gets interchanged often is plus size.
 While full figured women are only prominent in the chest and hips areas and curvy women are determined by their hourglass shape,

 Complete Fashion Magazine’s Adaeze Ibechukwu differentiates plus size as having:

-Extra pounds on all parts of the body from the face, to the upper arms, legs, back and everywhere that can absorb extra fat.”
+”Extra pounds on all parts of the body from the face, to the upper arms, legs, back and everywhere that can absorb extra fat.”